mojtabashokrian/DRL-Navigation-P1/README.md

 ATTACH THE ANALYSIS HERE

-The agent trains in 270 episodes (or 170) with the same hyperparameters as vanilla DQN, and can be trained in 480 episodes to score 16.
+The agent trains in 243 episodes (or 143) with the same hyperparameters as vanilla `DQNetwork`, and can be trained in 480 episodes to score 16.
 Further, we can watch either any of the horizons playing or their linear combination.
 We play some of the low and high `gamma` values and their linear combination.
 Each of them seem to achieve a similar result.
 We can plot the `Gamma(t)` function at score 13 and 16.

 ATTACH THE PLOTS OF GAMMA HERE